hackle/blog-rust/raw/state-monad.md

 Hello, it's none other than the fish operator `>=>`, or the Kleisli arrow!
 According to [hoogle](https://hoogle.haskell.org/?hoogle=%28a+-%3E+m+b%29+-%3E++%28b+-%3E+m+c%29+-%3E++%28a+-%3E+m+c%29&scope=set%3Astackage).

-Before it's too late, we still need to implement the monad class.
+Before it's too late, we need to implement the monad class.
 Luckily this is straightforward (try it out yourself!).
 Below is a very naive version.

 ```haskell
 instance Functor (State s) where